-The purpose of this directive is to communicate the following rates and present value factors for the Defined Benefit Program, the Defined Benefit Supplement Program and the Cash Balance Program, as set forth by the legislature and as adopted by the Teachers’ Retirement Board.
+The purpose of this directive is to communicate the following rates and present value factors for the Defined Benefit, Defined Benefit Supplement, and Cash Balance Benefit programs, as set forth by the Legislature and as adopted by the Teachers’ Retirement Board.

 Electronic privacy is crucial for the ongoing success of the Internet as a convenient means to provide customer service.
 Your personal information will be used only to conduct CalSTRS-related business.